 Once the sale is complete, the court must ratify it.
 "Ratification" is the process of confirming the purchase, the total amount owing, and applying the proceeds to the debt.

-You may challenge the sale of your home by filing "exceptions" (problems in how the home was sold) with the court, usually within 30 days after the filing of a report of sale.
+You may challenge the sale of your home by filing "exceptions" with the court, usually within 30 days after the filing of a report of sale.
 (Md.
-Rule 14-305(e)).
+Rule 14-305(e) (2025).)
+Exceptions are limited to problems in how the home was sold.
 If you would like to consider filing exceptions, talk to a lawyer.

 Again, after a Maryland foreclosure, the court must ratify the sale.
 If you don't leave the property when the sale is ratified, the lender (often the high bidder at the foreclosure sale) may apply to the court for a writ of possession.

 In Maryland, you get the right to reinstate the loan by bringing the account current, which stops the foreclosure from going forward, up to one business day before the foreclosure sale.
 (Md.
-Code Ann., Real Prop. § 7-105.1).
+Code, Real Prop. § 7-105.1 (2025).)

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you must pay off the full loan amount before the foreclosure sale.

 In many cases, filing for Chapter 7 bankruptcy can delay the foreclosure by a matter of months.
-Or, if you want to save your home, filing for Chapter 13 bankruptcy might be the answer.
-To find out about available options, speak with a local bankruptcy attorney.
+But if you're behind in payments, you'll likely lose your home.
+If you want to delay foreclosure by a few months but are willing to let your home go, filing for Chapter 7 might be an option.
+Or, if you want to save your home, filing for Chapter 13 bankruptcy can provide a way for you to catch up on payments and, perhaps, eliminate other debts.
+People who can afford a monthly Chapter 13 payment can catch up on late payments and keep their homes.
+To find out about the options available to you, speak with a local bankruptcy attorney.

 The borrower's total mortgage debt sometimes exceeds the sale price in a foreclosure.
 The difference between the total debt and the sale price is called a "deficiency."
 For example, say the total debt owed is $600,000, but the home sells for $550,000 at the foreclosure sale.
 The deficiency is $50,000.